shadeorgin/shade-nextGen/README.md

 SHaDE (Share, Help and ADorE) is a non-profit organization dedicated to making a positive impact through welfare activities.
 Our mission is to create meaningful change by sharing resources, helping those in need, and fostering an environment of care and support in our communities.

-Our latest enhancements include an interactive "What's New" section showcasing automated reporting capabilities and improved state-wise coverage visualization, making it easier to track our impact across India.
+Our latest enhancements include an interactive "What's New" section showcasing automated reporting capabilities, improved state-wise coverage visualization, and a comprehensive Version History tracking system, making it easier to track our impact and development progress across India.

 Through our online platform, we streamline and organize our welfare initiatives, making it easier for volunteers, donors, and beneficiaries to connect and collaborate effectively.
 ## Environment Setup